 - overuse due to sports or work commitments

-First, it is advisable to try a range of home remedies before turning to injections as a treatment option.
-Some of the most common advice for reducing the effects of osteoarthritis is to increase your level of activity, work on weight loss, use over the counter painkillers, topical rubs, hot and cold compresses, a brace and specific exercises suggested by your physical therapist.
+First, it is advisable to try a range of home remedies before you turn to injections as a treatment option.
+Some of the most common approaches for reducing the symptoms of osteoarthritis is to increase your level of activity, work on weight loss, use over the counter pain medications, topical rubs, hot and cold compresses, a brace and specific exercises suggested by your physical therapist.
 If your pain does not subside through these methods, it is time to consider viscosupplementation injections.

 Viscosupplementation Injections: Why Do We Need Them?

 Cartilage: Each bone end is lined with cartilage that reduces the friction as the two bones slide over each other when they move.
 The cartilage also cushions each bone, acting as a shock absorber.
 With osteoarthritis, the cartilage that cushions your knee joint wears down and allows the bones to rub directly against one another.
 When the bones rub together, it causes inflammation of the joint.
-Also, the tendons and ligaments may stretch also causing pain.
+Also, the tendons and ligaments may become irritated and inflamed, also causing pain.

 Viscosupplementation Injections: What is the Procedure?